luisamesty/Amerpsoft-iDempiere-community/org.amerpsoft.com.idempiere.editors-com/install/AMERP amxeditor_Installation.md

 - <b>System Admin -> General Rules --> System Rules -->Country Community Region Municipality Parish City</b>

-### <b>3- Pack IN Venezuela Extended Demography</b>
+### <b>3- Pack IN Extended Demography</b>

-Before doing this, a Manual Application Dictionary Change must be done on:
+Before doing this, a Manual Application Dictionary Changes must be done on:
-- Table <b>AD_Package_Exp_Detail</b>
+- Table: <b>AD_Package_Exp_Detail</b>
-- Column <b>SQLStatement</b>
+- Column: <b>SQLStatement</b>

 Changes:

-- Increase Length to 50.000
+- Increase <b>Length to 65.000</b>
 - Synchronize Column.
 - Restart Server

 This is very important, because Demography queries are very long.
 Next, proceed with Demography Install.

 - Using AD PackIn
-- Download:  AMERPSOFT Demografia Venezolana.zip,
+- Download Country File:  AMERPSOFT Demografia Venezolana.zip or AMERPSOFT Demografia Paraguay.zip
 - Packin IT.

-- You may take a look at 'GeografiaVenezolanaCompleta.sql' only for information.
+You may take a look at 'GeografiaVenezolanaCompleta.sql' only for information or in case you prefer to do it using DatabaBase Client.
+Also 'GeografiaParaguayBasica.sql/GeografiaParaguayExtendida.sql' are available as examples.

-- Make your Country Extended Demography Packin
+Make your Country Extended Demography Pack-IN
 ( If you are using other local you may build your tables)

-- Remember to execute procedures on System Admin --> General Rules:
+Remember to execute procedures on System Admin --> General Rules:

     - Role Access Update
     - Sequence Check
     - Syncronize Terminology
     - Cache Reset

+(*) Repeat this procedure for any other Demography Pack-Out provided.

+Delete Queries are available if something goes wrong with Pack-IN.
+You may delete records for a selected country.
+See 'delete_demografia_venezuela.sql' or 'delete_demografia_paraguay.sql'.
+Delete commands must be executed in the indicated order.

 ### <b>4- Restart Server</b>
 - Restart idempiere Server
 - Verify plugin is Installed and Running

 ### <b>5- C_BPartner_Location Table</b>
-- Using Application dictionary Modify Table
+- Using Application dictionary Modify Table C_BPartner_Location
-- Field: C_Location_ID
+- Column: C_Location_ID
 - Change Reference
 - from <b>Location</b>
 - to <b>LocationExtended</b>

 ### <b>6- Modify Country Record</b>

+Using the new window <b>'Country Community Region Municipality Parish'</b> provided.

+- Select Country
-- Change Capture Sequence
+- Change Capture Sequence field
 -    with
 - @CO@ @A1!@ @A2@ @A3@ @A4@  @R!@ @MU@ @PA@ @C@, @P@